JumpStart2NOVA

 How Do I Apply for the JumpStart2NOVA Program?

-1. Complete your application to NOVA and select your admit term as Summer 2025.
+1. Submit your application to NOVA and select Summer 2025 as your admit term.

-2. Be sure to copy your EMPLID, username, and password for future reference.
+2. Be sure to copy your EMPLID, username, and password for future use.

-3. If you have already applied to NOVA, please skip to step 2.
+3. If you’ve already applied to NOVA, skip to Step 2.

 • Go to the Dual Enrollment Login Portal.
-First-time users must create an account using your personal email address and a new username and password.
-This is not the same as your NOVA login credentials that you were given when you applied to NOVA.
+First-time users must create an account using a personal email address and a new username and password.
+This is not your NOVA login.

-• Returning users log into your existing Dual Enrollment account account.
+• Returning users should log into their existing Dual Enrollment account.

-• All students must upload a current high school transcript, and any additional qualifying score reports if they are using test scores to qualify for courses.
+• All applicants must upload a current high school transcript and any qualifying test scores, if applicable.

 • Select one course from the list.
 You may add SDV 100 as a second course.

-• You will not be able to swap or add a course after registration ends on May 5, 2025.
+• Note: You cannot change or add courses after the registration deadline on May 5, 2025.

 Frequently Asked Questions (FAQ)